*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 It would be suffrage, ultimately, that would mark the full emergence of women in American public life.
 Generations of women—and, occasionally, men—had pushed for women’s suffrage.
 Suffragists’ hard work resulted in slow but encouraging steps forward during the last decades of the nineteenth century.
 Notable victories were won in the West, where suffragists mobilized large numbers of women and male politicians were open to experimental forms of governance.
 By 1911, six western states had passed suffrage amendments to their constitutions.

 Women’s suffrage was typically entwined with a wide range of reform efforts.
 Many suffragists argued that women’s votes were necessary to clean up politics and combat social evils.
 By the 1890s, for example, the Women’s Christian Temperance Union, then the largest women’s organization in America, endorsed suffrage.
-Working-class women organized the Women’s Trade Union League (WTUL) in 1905 and campaigned for the vote alongside the National American Suffrage Association, a leading suffrage organization comprised largely of middle and upper-class women.
+An alliance of working-class and middle- and upper-class women organized the Women’s Trade Union League (WTUL) in 1903 and campaigned for the vote alongside the National American Suffrage Association, a leading suffrage organization comprised largely of middle and upper-class women.
 WTUL members viewed the vote as a way to further their economic interests and to foster a new sense of respect for working-class women.
 “What the woman who labors wants is the right to live, not simply exist,” said Ruth Schneiderman, a WTUL leader, during a 1912 speech.
 “The worker must have bread, but she must have roses, too.”17

 Many suffragists adopted a much crueler message.
 Some, even outside of the South, argued that white women’s votes were necessary to maintain white supremacy.
 Many American women found it advantageous to base their arguments for the vote on the necessity of maintaining white supremacy by enfranchising white, upper and middle class women.
 These arguments even stretched into international politics.
 But whatever the message, the suffrage campaign was winning.